azizinfosec-art/CredAudit/README.md

 Fast, resilient secret scanner for files, folders, and HTTP traffic captures (HAR).
 Supports text, DOCX, PDF, XLSX, and HAR with multiple report formats.

+## What's New (v0.4.0)

+- CLI: `--only-rules` to restrict detection to specific rules.
+Accepts names or numeric indices (see `credaudit rules`).
+Examples: `--only-rules PasswordAssignment` or `--only-rules 1 3 5`.
+- HTML: new cyber‑hacker themed dashboard (dark neon, two‑pane layout, sticky header/footer, keyboard shortcuts).
+Exporter now prefers an external template at `credaudit/html_templates/report.html.j2` and falls back to the built‑in template if missing.
+- Branding hooks: set `CREDAUDIT_AUTHOR_NAME` and `CREDAUDIT_AUTHOR_URL` to personalize the report header.

 ## What's New (v0.3.16)

 - Added `.toml` to supported text extensions; TOML files are now scanned as plaintext.